WannaBAcoder/PCB-Powerwalls/README.md

 # PCB-Powerwalls
 This is the public file Repository for the [DIY PCB Powerwalls Community](https://www.facebook.com/groups/2573968699280898/)

 We are developing a PCB alternative to common powerwall building techniques for 18650(and similar) batteries.
 This system has been developed with maintainability, expandability, and practicality in mind.
+Maintained by **Vinnie Maro** and **Shaun Bond**.

 For additional DIY Powerwall building resources, please check out some of the many other active facebook groups:
 * [DIY Powerwalls](https://www.facebook.com/groups/323586824654552/)